 - RECCO

-- The adjustable strap on the hood is inside the collar, making it difficult to see
+- The hood adjustment straps are hidden inside the collar and are difficult to see

 NORRONA lofoten Gore-Tex Active Jacket